Best Things to Do in BRUSSELS, the Capital of Europe

 The Old England sign can hardly be seen through the branches, but it’s there, take it from me.

-While other nations labeled comic books as trashy, the French and the Belgians had developed already very early unique and charismatic characters and wrapped an entire cosmos around each of them.
+While other nations dismissed comics as trash, the French and Belgians recognized and recognized the cultural value of drawn storytelling very early on.
+Already in the middle of the 20th century, Belgian cartoonists developed unique and charismatic characters and an entire cosmos around each of them.

-Whether the adventurous Tintin, the jumpy Marsupilami, cowboy Lucky Luke or the Smurfs – they are all world famous – and all of them were born in Belgium.
+Whether it’s the adventurous Tim, the jumpy Marsupilami, the cowboy Lucky Luke, or the Smurfs – these Belgians are known and loved all over the world.

-And also the phenomenon of comic books for adults like detective and crime novels are a very Franco-Belgian thing.
+And also the phenomenon of comic books for adults like detective and crime novels is a very Franco-Belgian thing.

-Therefore, a visit to the Centre Belge de la Bande Dessinée, Brussels Comic Book Museum, is a must when visiting the city.
+Therefore, a visit to the Centre Belge de la Bande Dessinée, Brussels Comic Art Museum, is a must when visiting the city.

 Guide Capital Europe Brussels: Centre Belge de la Bande Dessinée Brussels